OneEsk19/Zymoseptoria-tritici/README.md

   - PCA of a different subset (describe this better when you understand it)
   - Combine isolates subset with phenotype data and make PCA

+* High_Variation_FST.Rmd
+  - This file uses the FST output from VCFTools to look at snps on a per chromosone basis which have high variation (FST >= 80, or 90)

+* LD_Thinning.Rmd /LD_Thinning.html
+  - LD thinning workflow as seen in the pcadapt workflow example

 * Mapping.rmd
   - Plotting where are our samples are from and thier relative sample size

-* Notes.md
+* Notes.md / Notes.html
   - Notes, reminders, correspondence.
-Stuff i might need to remember.
+Stuff I might need to remember.

 * PlotFilteredSNPs.rmd
   - PLots of various quality metrics from the filtered VCF of all isolates